C-1: DEVELOPING THE COURSE OFFERING

 Both the initial course offering and subsequent adjustments to the initial course offering must maintain the integrity of this distribution.

 Academic units are permitted to schedule courses during the evening hours and on weekends.

 Credit courses are normally scheduled for a full semester.
 Courses that are shorter than a full semester can be scheduled with the approval of the appropriate academic unit.
-The distribution of time between in-class activities and outside preparation varies from course to course.
-To earn 1 credit, the normal expectation is for the student to spend at least forty hours of work per semester.
-This work is planned and arranged by the faculty.
+The distribution of time between in-class activities and outside preparation varies from course to course (see Faculty Senate policy 42-23).

 Several issues should be considered when an academic unit considers the offering of a credit course or combination of courses on a less-than-full semester basis such as: